MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/what-is-defender-for-cloud-apps.md

 For more information, see [Set up Cloud Discovery](set-up-cloud-discovery.md).

+## SaaS Security Posture Management (SSPM)

+While optimizing an organization's security posture is a critical focus area, security teams are challenged by needing to research best practices for each app individually.
+Defender for Cloud Apps helps you by surfacing misconfigurations and recommending specific actions to strengthen the security posture for each connected app.
+Recommendations are based on industry standards like the Center for Internet Security and follow best practices set by the specific app provider.

+Defender for Cloud Apps automatically provides SSPM data in Microsoft Secure Score, for any supported and connected app.
+For more information, see [User, app governance, and security configuration visibility](enable-instant-visibility-protection-and-governance-actions-for-your-apps.md#user-app-governance-and-security-configuration-visibility).

 ## Information protection

 Defender for Cloud Apps identifies and helps you control sensitive information with data loss protection (DLP) features, and helps you respond to sensitivity labels on detected content.